javitocor/Rick-and-Morty-Catalogue---React-Native/README.md

 # Rick and Morty Catalogue - React Native

->  A mobile app calling to Rick and Morty API to get all the characters, locations and episodes of your favourite TV show, with a searchscreento make it easier.
+>  A mobile app calling to Rick and Morty API to get all the characters, locations and episodes of your favourite TV show, with a search screen to make it easier.
 Built with React Native & Redux.

 Additional description about the project and its features.